tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 *But promises are frail things, and joy never lingers where men like my father wait.*

 *As I stepped from the trees, Father caught me by the hair and dragged me across the yard like a sack of grain.
 He was shouting—always shouting—and his breath reeked of rot and liquor.
-He called me a curse, a mouth he could scarcely feed, and I remember thinking how terribly small the world had become again.
-Wonderland had vanished, and I was a girl once more.*
+He called me a curse, a harlot, and I remember thinking how terribly small the world had become again.
+Wonderland had vanished, and I was nobody once more.*

-*I cried out, not to him, but to the forest behind me.
+*I cried out, not to Father, but to the forest behind us.
 Pleading.
 Begging.
 For someone to help.
 For someone to see.*

 *And there—just beyond the edge of night—I saw the Hare.*